nguyenduchuy97/CS50x/project/README.md

 To hash a message using the `SHA-256` algorithm:`./hasher sha256 path/to/your/file.txt`<br>

 #### My words
 This is an extended hashing program I build for my own and also for you all.
 It is a powerful and flexible tool for generating cryptographic hashes.
-By combining the capabilities of `hashlib` and `pycryptodome`, it has extensive algorithm support.
+The `openssl` library was a massive cryptographic and famous in crypto funtions, it has extensive algorithms.
 Its command-line interface ensures ease of use in various environments, making it a valuable tool for us.
 This project demonstrates careful consideration of users needs and efficient handling of different data types, from short messages to large files.
 <br>
 As I was playing CTF challlenges, I met a lot of them and have to use different tools for different algorithms.
 So I'm free for those that makes me sick out of its way now.
 I hope this tool helps someone like me can play CTF with smoothiest experiences.<br>
 Thanks for reading.